 A meson is a quark bound by a tube of gluons to an antiquark.
 Like protons and neutrons, mesons are "color-charge neutral".
 A red quark combines with an anti-red quark, a blue quark combines with an anti-blue quark, or a green quark combines with an anti-green quark to give a "color-charge neutral" meson.
 The meson is so-named because its mass is intermediate between the electron and the proton (Greek: mesos=intermediate).
 Mesons typically have no spin.
 The lightest and most stable meson is the pion (pi meson), which has a mean life of 2.6 x 10−8 seconds.
 Neutral pions (π0) are composed of either up & antiup or down & antidown quarks.
 (Antiup and antidown quarks are antimatter particles that can also be called up and down antiquarks.)
 A negative pion (π−) is composed of a down and antiup quark, whereas a positive pion (π+) is composed of an up and antidown quark.
 The force holding protons and neutrons together in the nucleus has not only been described as being due to "residual strong force", but due to protons & neutrons exchanging pions.

 The heavier kaon (K-meson) has a mean life that is less than half that of the pion.
 Neutral kaons (K0) are composed of a down quark and a strange anti-quark.
-A negative kaon (K−) is composed of a strange and antiup quark, whereas a positive kaon (K+) is composed of a down and antistrange quark.
+A negative kaon (K−) is composed of a strange and antiup quark, whereas a positive kaon (K+) is composed of an up and antistrange quark.
 The decay of a mercury−197 atom to gold−197 is associated with emission of a positive kaon.

 In May 2010 it was discovered that the oscillations of neutral B−mesons (B0) transforming into their own antiparticles and back (flavor oscillation) also exhibits charge-parity violation.
 The oscillating neutral B−mesons decay into matter (muons) about 1% more often than they decay into antimatter (antimuons).